da03/fairseq/README.md

 ![***click me then scroll down to view animation***](https://github.com/cascaded-generation/cascaded-generation-img/raw/master/cascaded-generation-fastest.gif)

 Here we provide code to reproduce our results.
-We provide all training data and training scripts, as well as all pretrained models used in our paper.
+We provide all training data and training scripts, as well as all pretrained models used in our paper with generation logs.
 Our code is built on top of [fairseq](https://github.com/pytorch/fairseq) and [pytorch-struct](https://github.com/harvardnlp/pytorch-struct).

 ## Prerequisites